Revision 7– 2017

 Shall be open to persons whose participation in the Club activities is sufficiently limited to warrant their admission as other than full Senior, Student or Junior members.
 Associate members do not have voting rights.

-Shall be open to persons who are members of affiliated clubs through arrangement with WWKC and who may be given rights of access to club facilities / meetings and who are granted certain restricted rights and privileges through such arrangement.
+Shall be open to persons who are members of affiliated clubs through an arrangement with WWKC and who may be given rights of access to club facilities/meetings and who are granted certain restricted rights and privileges through such arrangement.
 An affiliate member shall not be allowed to vote at general meetings or committee meetings unless specifically agreed by the membership.

 The annual subscription payable by a member in each category shall be determined by the Annual General Meeting.
-Any member who fails to renew his / her subscription within two months of the beginning of the relevant club year shall cease to be a member of the club until such time as the relevant subscription fee for the year in question is paid.
+Any member who fails to renew his / her subscription by the beginning of the relevant club year shall cease to be a member of the club until such time as the relevant subscription fee for the year in question is paid.

 First time members will pay a subscription fee that is reduced in proportion to the number of calendar quarters that have fully expired at the time of application, in the year of first subscription only, subject to the condition that voting rights are not granted until a full annual subscription has been paid.